THUYimingLi/THUYimingLi.github.io/_pages/about.md

 * B.S. in Mathematics and Applied Mathematics (Yangming Innovation Class), Ningbo University, Aug.
 2014 - May.
 2018
   * Supervisor: Prof. [Lifeng Xi](http://math.nbu.edu.cn/info/1046/1098.htm)
   * Thesis Topic: [Study and Application of Ensemble Learning in Deep Learning (in Chinese)](https://share.weiyun.com/jB7mlKgV) (Outstanding Undergraduate Thesis in Ningbo University)

-## News
-* 02/2021: I will serve as the PC Memeber of ICML 2021.
-* 01/2021: Three papers are accepted by ICASSP 2021.
-Their codes are released on Github.
-* 01/2021: One paper is accepted by ICLR 2021.
-Its code is released on Github.
-* 11/2020: One paper is accepted by NeurIPS Workshop 2020.
-Its code is released on Github.
-* 10/2020: I finish my internship at Tencent AI Lab, working on "AI Security".
-465 days, a memorable journey.
-* 09/2020: Our technical report, The ATT&CK Matrix of AI Security, is released (in Chinese). [[Download]](https://ai.tencent.com/ailab/media/AI%E5%AE%89%E5%85%A8%E7%9A%84%E5%A8%81%E8%83%81%E9%A3%8E%E9%99%A9%E7%9F%A9%E9%98%B5.pdf) [[News]](https://www.jiqizhixin.com/articles/2020-09-25-9).
-It is the first technical report comprehensively covering different kinds of security threats in the full cycle of an AI system.
-It could be an important reference for AI researchers, AI engineers, and AI users.

 ## Research
 \* indicates equal contribution